 E. The Agency is authorized to operate any of its existing self-sufficiency and training programs, including its Family Self-Sufficiency (FSS) Program and any successor programs exempt from certain HUD program requirements.
 These may include those requirements governing program size or participation, including whether to establish escrow accounts and other rent incentives and whether to establish mandatory self-sufficiency participation requirements.
 If the Agency receives dedicated funding for an FSS coordinator, such funds must be used to employ a self-sufficiency coordinator.
+In

-In developing and operating such programs, the Agency is authorized to establish strategic relationships and partnerships with local private and public agencies and service providers to leverage expertise and funding.
+Posted for public review and comment on November 17, 2023Approved by HUD on August 16, 2023.
+Page | 28 of 195 developing and operating such programs, the Agency is authorized to establish strategic relationships and partnerships with local private and public agencies and service providers to leverage expertise and funding.
 However, notwithstanding the above, any funds granted pursuant to a competition must be used in accordance with the NOFA and the approved application and work plan.
 This authorization waives certain provisions of Section 23 of the 1937 Act and 24 CFR §984.